 Klamath River Renewal Project

-KRRC’s job is to take ownership of four PacifiCorp dams—JC Boyle, Copco No. 1 & No. 2, and Iron Gate—and then remove these dams, restore formerly inundated lands, and implement required mitigation measures in compliance with all applicable federal, state, and local regulations.
-PacifiCorp will continue to operate the dams in the interim.
+KRRC was created to take ownership of four PacifiCorp dams—JC Boyle, Copco No. 1 & No. 2, and Iron Gate—and then remove these dams, restore formerly inundated lands, and implement required mitigation measures in compliance with all applicable federal, state, and local regulations.
+PacifiCorp continued to operate the dams in the interim.

 Removal of the four hydroelectric dams is the first crucial step to restore the health of the Klamath River and the communities that depend upon it.
-KRRC’s sole focus is to accomplish this first step.
+KRRC has substantially accomplished this first step, with Copco 2 removed in 2023 and the remaining dams under deconstruction now with complete removal expected this fall.

 Learn more about KRRC’s Definite Decommissioning Plan for the Lower Klamath Project, which provides extensive detail on the project design, deconstruction, and post-deconstruction restoration activities for the removal of the J.C.
 Boyle, Copco 1, Copco 2, and Iron Gate dams.